edgeandnode/amp-demo/README.md

 > **Note:** `eventTables(abi)` already handles event decoding automatically.
 You typically only need these functions for advanced use cases.
 Custom UDFs are supported via the `functions` field in `amp.config.ts` but are currently experimental.

-For complete documentation and examples, see [docs/udfs.md](docs/udfs.md).
+For complete UDF documentation and examples, see [docs/udfs.md](docs/udfs.md).

 # Troubleshooting